zsparal/api-documentation/source/guides/mollie-js/reference.rst

        .. type:: event type
           :required: true

-     - Subscribe to the event that are emitted by mollie js.
+     - Subscribe to the event that are emitted by Mollie js.

        Possible values: ``blur`` ``focus`` ``change``